lhcb/starterkit-lessons/second-analysis-steps/switch-mass-hypo.md

 )
 ```

 Note how the input stripping selection is daisy-chained to the output selection through the `RequiredSelections` (it has to be a list of selections) argument.
-The new selection is added into a `SelectionSequnce` for further use by DaVinci:
+The new selection is added into a `SelectionSequence` for further use by DaVinci:

 ```python
 selSeq = SelectionSequence('SelSeq', TopSelection=selSub)